minzhuogoogle/baremetalcluster/README.md

 * Run gcloud config set project [projectid] to set to a new project.

+### Cleanup
-### The script has a hidden option to clear all resources used for Bare Metal cluster.
+The script has a hidden option to clear all resources used for Bare Metal cluster.
 #### Usage
 * ./mbmc-deployer.sh delete : delete all resource with prefix as "abm-"
 * ./mbmc-deployer.sh delete [string]: delete all resource with [string] in the name.